-- P1003.1b function reference pages

 - POSIX Conformance Document

 - Programmer's Guide

-- Guide to DECthreads
+- Guide to the POSIX Threads Library

 - Installation Guide

 - System Configuration and Tuning

 - System Configuration Supplement: OEM Platforms

-- Writing Software for the International Market - Device Driver Kit documentation (available separately from the base operating system) - The C Programming Language by Kernighan and Ritchie - IEEE Standard Portable Operating System Interface for Computer Environments manuals, published by the Institute of Electrical and Electronics Engineers, Inc.
+- Writing Software for the International Market - Device Driver Kit documentation (available separately from the base operating system) - The C Programming Language, by Kernighan and Ritchie - IEEE Standard Portable Operating System Interface for Computer Environments manuals, published by the Institute of Electrical and Electronics Engineers, Inc.

-Icons on Tru64 UNIX Printed Books
+Icons on Tru64 UNIX Printed Manuals

-The printed version of the Tru64 UNIX documentation uses letter icons on the spines of the books to help specific audiences quickly find the books that meet their needs.
+The printed version of the Tru64 UNIX documentation uses letter icons on the spines of the manuals to help specific audiences quickly find the manuals that meet their needs.
 (You can order the printed documentation from Compaq.)
 The following list describes this convention:

-- G Books for general users
+- G Manuals for general users

-- S Books for system and network administrators
+- S Manuals for system and network administrators

-- P Books for programmers
+- P Manuals for programmers

-- D Books for device driver writers

-- R Books for reference page users
+- R Manuals for reference page users

-Some books in the documentation help meet the needs of several audiences.
-For example, the information in some system books is also used by programmers.
+Some manuals in the documentation help meet the needs of several audiences.
+For example, the information in some system manuals is also used by programmers.
 Keep this in mind when searching for information on specific topics.

-The Documentation Overview provides information on all of the books in the Tru64 UNIX documentation set.
+The Documentation Overview provides information on all of the manuals in the Tru64 UNIX documentation set.